charmed-kubernetes/charm-docker/README.md

 See [config.yaml](config.yaml) for
 list of configuration options.

-> Note: Setting HTTP proxy values will be overriden if `juju-http-proxy` or `juju-https-proxy` settings are set on the model.
+> Note: Setting HTTP proxy values will be override `juju-http-proxy` or `juju-https-proxy` on the model.

 ## Docker Compose